 Representing Clients throughout the State in Complex Domestic Law Matters

 The dissolution of a marriage is never easy.
 Separating or divorcing spouses often have many questions.
 How will a divorce affect the children?
 Who keeps the house in a divorce?
 How will a spouse who formerly relied on the other as a breadwinner be able to maintain the same standard of living?

-If you are considering filing for divorce in Ohio, it’s important that you reach out to an experienced attorney who can help you navigate these and other issues.
+If you are considering filing for divorce in Ohio, it’s important that you reach out to an experienced divorce attorney in Cincinnati who can help you navigate these and other issues.
 At Greene & O’Malley Attorneys at Law, we have over 50 years of combined experience; we understand how the Ohio domestic law system works and how to help you work toward a favorable resolution in your divorce case.
 Whether you wish to resolve your divorce through mediation or if you need to go to court, our firm is well-positioned to aggressively advocate for you and your best interests.

 Understanding Ohio’s Divorce Laws

 The state of Ohio is a mixed state when it comes to divorce.
 This means you can file for divorce either on the grounds of fault or no-fault.
 There are various pros and cons to each; the right choice will depend on the specifics of your situation and what you hope to achieve through the divorce process.

 Some things to consider:

 - If ending your marriage on “no-fault” grounds, you will file for Dissolution of Marriage, not divorce.
 In order to do so, both spouses must agree to all terms of the dissolution, including child custody and support agreements, alimony, property division, and more.